Whether you are in the boardroom or talking to yourself, the words you use can impact how you feel about yourself and how others view you.

 Tara Ward, the author of Mindful Journaling, offers this insight into being mindful:

 “Choose to speak mindfully for a period of time.
 This means to really consider every word you say and how you say it.
 What words do you use a lot?
-Notice which words nurture and which have a less pleasant energy.
+Notice which words nurture and which have less pleasant energy.
 Which do you use most?
 What words would you like to use more or less after this experience?
 Write them all down and consider their impact on you and others around you.”

 Robert Jameson offers some information on the cause and effect of being negative with our thoughts in his article Be Careful of Your Thoughts: